Last date modified: 2025-Oct-24

 • Name—the name of the batch set.

-• Note: If you are performing a multi-stage review with multiple batch sets per phase, be sure to include the phase name in the batch set name.
-This helps you search for information within a specific phase.
+If you are performing a multi-stage review with multiple batch sets per phase, be sure to include the phase name in the batch set name.
+We also do not recommend using the space bar before or after the name.
+This makes it easier to search for information within a specific phase.

 • Batch Prefix—sets the prefix for the batch numbering.

 • Batch Data Source—the saved search containing documents that you want to batch.
 If the saved search references a dtSearch or an Analytics index, that index must be active.
-The sort order of the data source carries over to the batch.
+The sort order of the data source can influence how documents are ordered in batches and how the documents are grouped for batching.

 • Batch Unit Field—an optional grouping mechanism, enabling you to group similar documents in the same batch.
 Documents with different values in a batch unit field are not included in the same batch unless the Family Field would override this.